 No bio available.

 Ernest R. Blomquist, III, is a Senior Partner at Massucci, Blomquist, Anderson & Dunn in Arlington Heights, where he concentrates his practice in criminal litigation and DUI matters.
 He is a member of the National Association of Criminal Defense Attorneys, a member of the Western Illinois University School of Law Enforcement and Criminal Justice Administration, and a lecturer at the National Judicial College at the University of Nevada, Reno.
-Mr. Blomquist has been named Illinois Crime Commission Municipal Attorney Man of the Year, he received the IICLE® Addis Hull Award for Excellence in Continuing Legal Education, and he received the Highest Rating in Legal Ability and Ethical Standards from the Martindale-Hubbell Peer Review.
+Mr. Blomquist has been named Illinois Crime Commission Municipal Attorney Man of the Year.
+He has received the IICLE® Addis Hull Award for Excellence in Continuing Legal Education and the Highest Rating in Legal Ability and Ethical Standards from the Martindale-Hubbell Peer Review.
 Mr. Blomquist received his B.A. from Western Illinois University, did postgraduate studies at Northeastern Illinois University Daniel L. Goodwin College of Education, and received his J.D. from Chicago-Kent College of Law.

-David J. Corbett of David J. Corbett, P.C., in Arlington Heights focuses his practice on DUI, traffic, and criminal defense.
-Mr. Corbett is Past Chair of the Criminal Law Committee of the Northwest Suburban Bar Association.
-He has spoken and written frequently concerning leading issues and recent developments in DUI and criminal law.
+David J. Corbett of David J. Corbett, P.C., in Palatine focuses his practice on criminal defense.
+Mr. Corbett is a member of the Northwest Suburban Bar Association.
 He received his undergraduate degree from the University of California at Santa Cruz and his J.D. from DePaul University College of Law.

 Larry A. Davis is Principal at The Davis Law Group, P.C., in Northfield, where he concentrates in criminal law, DUI matters, and administrative hearings before the Secretary of State.
 He is a member of the ISBA Traffic Laws and Courts Section Council and Chair of the Section Council’s Legislative Subcommittee and an ISBA representative to the Illinois Department of Transportation Impaired Driving Task Force.
 He was a co-drafter of the Illinois summary suspension law and of recent changes to Illinois DUI law and laws governing alcohol/drug-related revoked/suspended drivers.
+He was the recipient of the ISBA Legislative Support Award for 2017 – 2018.
 Mr. Davis was previously an attorney with the Illinois Secretary of State, Department of Administrative Hearings.
 He received his B.A. from Northwestern University and his J.D. cum laude from DePaul University College of Law.

 Kevin J. Doyle, M.A., CARS, is the Director of the Central States Institute of Addiction of Catholic Charities of the Archdiocese of Chicago, which provides licensed DUI evaluation services for the Circuit Court of Cook County and the Illinois Secretary of State.
 Mr. Doyle is certified by the Illinois Alcohol and Other Drug Abuse Professional Certification Association as a Certified Assessment and Referral Specialist.
 He has presented research and training both nationally and internationally on effective assessment and intervention strategies involving DUI offenders.
 He served on the Governor’s Alcohol Abuse Task Force and received an award from the Honorable Dorothy Brown, Clerk of the Circuit Court of Cook County, in recognition of Outstanding Contributions to the Tina Ball Memorial DUI Task Force.
 He received both his B.A. (magna cum laude) and M.A. from Loyola University Chicago.

-Thomas T. Glasgow is Managing Partner at Glasgow & Olsson in Schaumburg, where he concentrates his practice in criminal law and administrative matters.
-He was the recipient of the Pro Bono Service Award from the Northwest Suburban Bar Association in 2009, was selected as the 2015 IICLE® Programs Volunteer of the Year, and was selected as an Illinois Super Lawyer in 2012, 2013, 2015, and 2016.
+Thomas T. Glasgow is Managing Partner at Glasgow & Olsson in Schaumburg, where he concentrates his practice in criminal law.
+He was the recipient of the Pro Bono Service Award from the Northwest Suburban Bar Association in 2009, was selected as the 2015 IICLE® Programs Volunteer of the Year, and was selected as an Illinois Super Lawyer in 2012, 2013, 2015, 2016, 2017, 2018, 2019, and 2020.
 Mr. Glasgow received his B.A. from the University of Mississippi and his J.D. with honors from IIT Chicago-Kent College of Law.

-Ronald E. Henson, Ph.D., is the Founder of and Principal Consultant at Beron Consulting Services & LabWorks, Inc., in Peoria.
+Ronald E. Henson, Ph.D., is the Founder of and Principal Consultant with Beron Consulting, with offices in Illinois and Florida.
 Dr. Henson is an independent drug and alcohol testing consultant, providing drug and alcohol testing evaluations, research, and expert testimony.
 He has been qualified as an expert in field sobriety testing, drug and alcohol testing, physiology, and pharmacology in criminal, civil, and employment law cases across the United States.
-Dr. Henson has served as a police officer, police administrator, police academy instructor, supervisor of the alcohol testing program at the University of Illinois, college professor at multiple institutions, and Dean of Criminal Justice and Forensic Sciences.
-He has served on several advisory and research committees related to law enforcement and drug and alcohol testing using breath, blood, urine, saliva, and field sobriety tests.
+Dr. Henson has served as a police officer, a police administrator, a police academy instructor supervising the alcohol testing program at the University of Illinois, a college professor at multiple institutions, and a Dean of Criminal Justice and Forensic Sciences.
+He has served on several advisory and research committees related to law enforcement and drug and alcohol testing using breath, blood, urine, saliva, hair, and field sobriety testing (for both drugs and alcohol).
+Clients have included Fortune 500 companies, professional athletes (NBA & MLB), dignitaries, employee unions, and government entities.
 He received his B.S. from the University of Illinois, M.P.A. from Governors State University, and Ph.D. from Walden University.

 Michael Heroldt is Director of Administrative Services, Division of Community Development and Outreach Services, of Catholic Charities of the Archdiocese of Chicago.
 He is a Certified Alcohol and Drug Counselor and has presented and trained both nationally and internationally on assessment and case management services involving DUI offenders.
 He has served on local court committees for both traffic safety and domestic violence He earned his B.S. from Loyola University Chicago and his M.A. from Roosevelt University.